WABN: Present era

 On August 2, 1992, the station's call sign was changed from WBBI to the current WABN.

 On October 17, 1995, WABN was placed in debtor in possession status by the FCC.
 Almost four years later, on November 11, 1999, WABN and WABN-FM were sold to Bristol Broadcasting Company for an unknown sum.
 Less than two years later, on July 5, 2001, Bristol Broadcasting Company donated WABN to the Abingdon Church of the Nazarene.
 Bristol Broadcasting Company retained its sister station, now under the WFHG-FM call sign.

 On May 16, 2003, WABN was once again on the seller's block, this time to be sold to Living Faith Ministries, Inc. for $50,000.
 The sale was not consummated and the Abingdon Church of the Nazarene retained ownership of the station.

 The Abingdon Church of the Nazarene tried again, on April 26, 2004, to sell WABN.
 The Appalachian Educational Communication Corporation (AECC), based in Bristol, Tennessee, agreed to purchase the station for $50,000.
-Director of the Tennessee Regulatory Authority, Kenneth C. Hill, is the President and CEO of AECC.
+Director of the Tennessee Regulatory Authority, Kenneth C. Hill, is the president and CEO of AECC.
 At the time of the sale, WABN was broadcasting a religious format.
 The sale was closed on May 5, 2004.

 In 2009, WABN switched to an oldies and classic hits format.
 On September 27, 2011, WABN began simulcasting its signal onto translator station W277BT 103.3, which is also licensed to Abingdon.
 WABN is operated as a non-commercial station.
 WABN previously aired a mix of local information and sports, along with the oldies and classic hits music.

 WABN currently airs a talk format.

 Programming

 WABN produces a local public service program called "Abingdon Talks", which airs on Sundays.
 The station broadcasts the entire schedule of Abingdon High School athletics live throughout the year.

-Syndicated programs heard on WABN include Earth & Sky and the Old Farmer's Almanac "Radio Report".
+Syndicated programs heard on WABN include Earth & Sky, "Streets of Gold" which airs on Sunday mornings and the Old Farmer's Almanac "Radio Report".
 The station is an affiliate of the Virginia Market News Service, a division of the Virginia Department of Agriculture and Consumer Services.
 Mike Cox, a staff meteorologist at AECC, provides local weather forecasts on WABN twice an hour.